 For more defined beds, try lining the borders with pea gravel or coarse rocks (effectively creating a “moat” around your plants) or adding decorative elements like ceramic shards and shells on the soil to make the ground less hospitable to cats.

 Disclosure: All products on this page are independently selected.
 If you buy from one of my links, I may earn a commission.

 No, not just telling them off—I’ve found cats never quite grasp the concept of “no.” Rather, try using Go Away!
 Cat/Dog repellent.
 This spray features cinnamon oil and thyme oil to create a natural repellent for cats and other pests that go through the garden.

 Does it work?
 It does, except when wind and rain comes.
 You’ll have to reapply often for best results, and it won’t work if you use sprinklers in the yard.

-- PET TRAINING AID - This product is an animal behavior modification tool.
-It may need to be supplemented with other behavior modification techniques to break animals (particularly domestic animals) of existing bad habits.
+- Use this product as a training aid!
+While this product is an animal behavior modification tool, it may need to be supplemented with other behavior modification techniques to break domestic animals and pets of existing bad habits.

 Ultrasonic repellents use a combination of unsettling noises and sounds to deter curious cats from crossing your garden.

 Strategically placed, an ultrasonic repellent will sense when an animal is in the area.
 It then emits a high-pitched sound only audible to animals, and flashes a light.
 The cat gets spooked and goes elsewhere to do his business.